 Social media marketing is developing rapidly and following the updates may require lots of time.
 This ultimate social media definition dictionary will help you discover what’s new on social media and keep you updated easily.

 We write tips for social media marketing, the latest social media news, and the trends that’ll help you succeed on social media.
-Check it out: https://medium.com/sociality-io
+Check Sociality.io Blog out.

 This is a living document that we are updating regularly by adding new terms and definitions.